n2sandhu/codeTest-front/README.md

 ## System Assumptions

-1. There are only two employee levels in organisation setup.
+1. There are only three employee levels in organisation setup i.e. CEO -> Manager -> Employee
 2. An employee who does not have a valid manager OR an employee with no manager is not a valid employee

 ## Project structure